 He also edited Network magazine which provided a resource for engineers in the UK’s gas, power and heat networks at a time of transformation and disruption across the nation’s energy system.

 During his time in the role Alec built up a strong reputation for the brand and worked with leading companies such as National Grid, BMW and Siemens.

-Alec is content director and a member of the extended board at the Local Council Roads Innovation Group (LCRIG) – a group which is set up facilitate fresh thinking in innovation and collaboration and to act as a conduit between the ‘highways community’ consisting of politicians, councils, council groups, the supply chain (including utilities), associations, academia and key organisations.
-LCRIG has more than 70 local authority members and a vast array of supply chain organisations who feed into the group.
+Alec is content director and a member of the board at the Local Council Roads Innovation Group (LCRIG) – a group which is set up facilitate fresh thinking in innovation and collaboration and to act as a conduit across the ‘highways community’ consisting of politicians, councils, council groups, the supply chain (including utilities), associations, academia and key organisations.
+LCRIG has more than 80 local authority members and a vast array of supply chain organisations who feed into the group.

 Contact Alec at firstname.lastname@example.org